MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/troubleshoot.md

 ## Not logged in to Azure or token expired in Visual Studio

 "To access
-remote: this repository, you must re-authorize the OAuth Application `Visual Studio`." error after running `azd init -t <template-name>` in Visual Studio.
+remote: this repository, you must reauthorize the OAuth Application `Visual Studio`." error after running `azd init -t <template-name>` in Visual Studio.

 ### Troubleshooting step